OpenDataManchester/training-and-resources/Questions Workshop/Questions Workshop.md

-Data Pipeline: Asking Questions, beginning of the process.

 # Questions Workshop Facilitator's guide

-## Steps in the Data Pipeline
+### Data Pipeline:
 Asking Questions, beginning of the process.

+### Steps in the Data Pipeline
+Asking Questions, beginning of the process.

-## Workshop goals
+### Workshop goals
 1. Make people feel ownership, control and agency of the data pipeline process.
 2. Teach people how to ask research questions.
 3. To create a focus on the data expedition.

-## Duration
+### Duration
 2.5 - 3 hours (including break)

-## Number of attendees
+### Number of attendees
 5-10

+### Resources
+Post-it, markers, pens, flipchart, token (small stickers), laptops (optional), table, chairs.

-## Distribution of skills
+### Distribution of skills
 All skills - storyteller, analyst, designers, coders, scouts, but can also be done only with the storytellers.

+### Workshop Prep
+You might want to crowdsource the questions in advance to this workshop to create more buzz and participation from different stakeholders.
+It also help to demonstrate how to write good questions.
+We use [allofourideas](ttps://www.allourideas.org) open source platform to collect the questions.
+This is not a manadatory step.

-## Workshop agenda
+### Workshop agenda
-(15 min) Intro - (Investigate how 360G can help with your questions, and why we won’t make a map.
-“a map is a tool - not an answer”
+*(5 min)* Intro - Why we start with a question and not with a tool (“a map is a tool - not an answer”) Setting guidelines to the workshop:
+1. This is a safe space;
+2. No question is a silly question;
- Constructive selfishness
+3. Constructive Selfnesses

-(10 min) Getting to know one another - Their name, what they do and “If they had one question to ask the ruler of the universe what will it be?”
+*(10 min)* Icebreaker / warmup - Tell us your name, what you do and “If you had one question to ask the ruler of the universe what will it be?”
+[Facilitaor's note: this is to set the scene of how and why we are asking questions]

-(30 min) Fish Market - write for each post it on what they want to solve  - write as much as you can and then categorize it to big themes and vote on them.
+*(30 min)* Fish Market - write for each post it on what the goal / end game the participatns want to acheive at the end of the data pipeline process  - write as much as you can and then categorize it to big themes and vote on them.
+Guidance:
+1. Think of big themes, give them one or two words.
+2. Make the theme into a goal sentence:
+ a.
+As X I want to do Y so I can do Z. *example: As an analyst I want to understand deprevation so I can alleviate poverty)*
+3. Think of goals that are relevant to you, not to people who are not in the room.

+[Facilitator's noote: Take the Z parts of the sentences and put them to vote!]

 (30 min) Break-out (2 or 3 groups) - choose a goal, what is the end goal you want to achieve?
 Work on questions - look at the proposed questions - do they help to achieve the goal?
 A.  If not write new questions:
  Guidance: